stefanrua/stefanrua.github.io/index.md

 **Stefan Rua** is my name and this is my website.
 There isn't much on this page yet, so I suggest having a look at [my photographs](photos.html) instead.

-You can also have a look at [the code for this page](https://github.com/stefanrua/stefanrua.github.io), although there isn't much code to see as the whole page is just compiled to html from markdown using *pandoc*.
+You can also check out [the code for this page](https://github.com/stefanrua/stefanrua.github.io), although there isn't much code to see as the whole page is just compiled to html from markdown using *pandoc*.